Online unsupervised deep unfolding for MIMO channel estimation

 \section{Abstract}

-Massive MIMO communication systems have a huge potential in terms of data rate and energy efficiency, although channel estimation becomes challenging for a large number of antennas.
+Channel estimation is a difficult problem in MIMO systems.
 Using a physical model allows to ease the problem, injecting a priori information based on the physics of propagation.
 However, such models rest on simplifying assumptions and require to know precisely the system configuration, which is unrealistic.
-In this letter, we propose to perform online learning for channel estimation in a massive MIMO context, adding flexibility to physical models by unfolding a channel estimation algorithm (matching pursuit) as a neural network.
+In this paper, we propose to perform online learning for channel estimation in a massive MIMO context, adding flexibility to physical models by unfolding a channel estimation algorithm (matching pursuit) as a neural network.
 This leads to a computationally efficient neural network that can be trained online when initialized with an imperfect model.
 The method allows a base station to automatically correct its channel estimation algorithm based on incoming data, without the need for a separate offline training phase.
 It is applied to realistic channels and shows great performance, achieving channel estimation error almost as low as one would get with a perfectly calibrated system.